France (profile portraits); global tradition · c. 1750–present (peak popularity: 1780s–1860s)

 In the digital era, silhouette has become one of the most commercially important SVG styles.
 Apple's iconic iPod advertising campaign (2003) — dancing silhouettes against neon backgrounds — demonstrated the form's graphic power.
 For Cricut and craft cutting machines, silhouettes are the ideal SVG format: clean, cuttable single-layer shapes that produce professional results.

-Key Silhouette Artists
+Key Silhouette artists

 AE